 Great Signup Bonus

 The Chase Sapphire Preferred® Card is widely touted as the best personal travel rewards card because of its many great benefits.
 Those great benefits start with a lucrative signup bonus.
-Earn 60,000 bonus points.
+Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
 The annual fee is $95.

 Earn Valuable Ultimate Rewards Points

 Let's talk about the value of Ultimate Rewards points.
 Ultimate Rewards points are known for their flexibility, as they can be used in a variety of ways.
 You can redeem them for statement credits, merchandise, gift cards, and of course, travel.
 For a full list of options, check out our post on 19 different ways to redeem Ultimate Rewards points.

 To redeem your Ultimate Rewards points for travel, you can go a couple of ways.
 First, you can redeem them for flights, cruises, car rentals, and/or hotels through the Ultimate Rewards online portal.
 You can redeem 50,000 UR points for $625 when redeeming this way.
 That's because you get a 20% discount on travel booked through the UR website!
 This can be a good option for domestic flights, car rentals, and cruises.

 The other route, and arguably the best way to redeem your Ultimate Rewards points, is to transfer them to travel partners.
 Ultimate Rewards transfer partners include Southwest, United, British Airways, Singapore Airlines, Virgin Atlantic, Flying Blue, Hyatt, Marriott, and IHG.

 You can see all of the Ultimate Rewards transfer partners here.